 Add a few of these tried-and-true home remedies.

 Fire Cider is another great home remedy you can make for an immune system boost.
-Fire Cider is a fiery mix of a number of immune-enhancing food such as ginger, garlic, onion, horseradish, raw honey, and apple cider vinegar, get our favorite recipe here.
+Fire Cider is a fiery mix of a number of immune-enhancing foods such as ginger, garlic, onion, horseradish, raw honey, and apple cider vinegar.
+Get our favorite recipe here.

 Simple Tea recipes also have potent effects on the immune system and fighting infections.
 Try our simple Lemon Tea or our more potent Anti-Cold and Flu Brew for a remedy that helps when you already have a cold or the flu.

 Chicken Bone Broth is good for you when you are sick or to keep you from getting sick!
-Bone broth is an immune booster and a great foundation food on a healthy diet.
-By using bones that would normally be thrown out this becomes a really cost-effective way to improve your health.
+Bone broth is an immune booster and a great foundation food for a healthy diet.
+By using bones that would normally be thrown out, this becomes a really cost-effective way to improve your health.

-Bone broth is loaded with essential amino acids that can boost your health, three of those are Glycine which supports the detoxification process in the body and has anti-inflammatory properties.
-Proline which helps heal damaged tissue and reduces inflammation and L-Glutamine which essential for the formation of cells that function in the immune system.
+Bone broth is loaded with essential amino acids that can boost your health.
+Three of those are Glycine, which supports the detoxification process in the body and has anti-inflammatory properties.
+Proline, which helps heal damaged tissue and reduces inflammation and L-Glutamine, which is essential for the formation of cells that function in the immune system.

 Strategy #5 – Move Well